 Bring in plants – They’ll work to purify the air while lending the space needed color and texture.

 Elevate Toiletries – If you’ve got a slew of beautifully designed cosmetics and toiletries, use them to your advantage to create a stylish display.

 People often tend to have too many clothes, and their wardrobes are sloppily filled to the brim.
 Instead, you should keep what you need and looks best for now, and store everything else out of sight.

 Use clothing to decorate- Space hangers out evenly and sort clothing by color to keep the look easy on the eye.

 Create a lived-in feel- The key is not to mimic a retail outlet because the look will feel cold and uninspiring.
 So be sure that your closet looks authentic and that you aren’t hiding anything.

 These are stylistically the most critical areas to get right.
-Make sure traffic flow remains uninterrupted and do place furnishings away from the walls to make the rooms look as large as possible.
+Ensure traffic flow remains uninterrupted and place furnishings away from the walls; to make the rooms look as large as possible.

 Bring in mirrors – Again, mirrors are great for upping the glamour factor of a home, and they’re inexpensive and easy to source.

 Edit displays and collectibles – Curate your collections so they’re easy on the eye and do opt for a minimal, pared-back feel.